Edgar-P-yan/xml-class-transformer/README.md

 These are features for more uncommon usage, most projects will not need them, but I might add support for them in the future.

-- Comments Support
 - CDATA Support
 - XML Namespaces
 - Custom ordering
 - Multiple chardata entries with the support for specified ordering.
+- Custom parsers/serializers
-- CLI tool for automatically generating class declaration out of an XML input.
+- CLI tool for automatically generating class declarations out of an XML input.
 Something similar to what does [miku/zek](https://github.com/miku/zek) for GoLang.

 ## Table of Contents